-If you’re opting for a sit-down dinner, consider fresh, light options for your main course such as salmon or grilled chicken.
-Use the dish as a base to incorporate summer flavors like lemon or roasted red pepper.
+If you’re opting for a sit-down dinner, consider fresh, light options for your main course, like pan-seared salmon.
+Use the protein as a base to incorporate other summer flavors, like citrus and bitter greens.

-Thinking about doing a spread of pizzas but worried it might be too heavy?
-A simple flatbread with prosciutto, greens, and lemon can be a great, lighter alternative.
+If you're thinking about doing a spread of pizzas but are worried it might be too heavy, a simple flatbread with prosciutto, greens, and lemon can be a great, lighter alternative.

 Bright Berry Cups